nitinjmv/my-notes/development/java.md

 When the HashMap internal array is filled (more on that in the next question), it is automatically resized to be twice as large.
 This operation infers rehashing (rebuilding of internal data structures), which is costly, so you should plan the size of your HashMap beforehand.

-**Question:** What Is the Purpose of the Initial Capacity and Load Factor Parameters of a Hashmap?
+<mark>**Question:** What Is the Purpose of the Initial Capacity and Load Factor Parameters of a Hashmap?
 What Are Their Default Values?

 **Answer:** The initialCapacity argument of the HashMap constructor affects the size of the internal data structure of the HashMap, but reasoning about the actual size of a map is a bit tricky.
 The HashMap‘s internal data structure is an array with the power-of-two size.
 So the initialCapacity argument value is increased to the next power-of-two (for instance, if you set it to 10, the actual size of the internal array will be 16).